jpchip/stickytable/README.md

 ### copyEvents

 A boolean which when true copies any events on the target table to the sticky table.
-An example would be if there was a click event on a th element in the thead to do sorting, this would carry over to the sticky column header.
+An example would be if there was a click event on a th element in the thead to do sorting, this would carry over to the sticky column header th.
 Default is false.

 ### overflowy

 A boolean which when true adds an overflow-y class to the sticky table wrapper (ie. sticky-wrap class).
 This means the table will scroll vertically and only be as tall as it's parent div (see .sticky-wrap.overflow-y in css).
+Default is false.

 ## Methods